 Katkuri Aditya Vardhan Reddy

-I'm an incoming MS in Machine Learning student at Carnegie Mellon University.
+I'm an MS in Machine Learning student at Carnegie Mellon University.

 Before starting my MS, I was a Research Engineer - Intern at Ola Krutrim, India's first AI unicorn,